Facts and Tips about shooting in China

 Our DJI inspire 2 and X5S head in Hefei for the world largest floating farm being built.

-The second big issue it drone registration process that you have to comply with and a QR Code on your drone should be visible with the registration number.
+The second big issue is the drone registration process that you have to comply with.
+A QR Code on your drone should be visible with the registration number.

 You will always heard that you should bring a lot of cash when going in China to cover all unexpected surprises.
-Working with Visionrouge will makes all easier as we have accounting based in Hong-Kong as well working with any foreign currencies.
+Working with Visionrouge will makes all easier as we have accounting based overseas as well working with any foreign currencies.
 We also have Paypal, Alipay or Wechat pay account to let you even use your credit card.
-Of course, you can also use local HKD or Rmb and get a fapiao and the new VAT invoice for local mainland business.
+Of course, you can also use local RMB and get a fapiao and the new VAT invoice for local mainland business.

 Can I drive in China with my international licence ?